-U.S. airlines expect record crowds over Labor Day weekend
+US airlines expect record crowds over Labor Day weekend

 The busiest day is expected on Friday, Aug.
 30, when the group forecasts just under 3 million people will board a U.S. airline.

-The airline group says carriers have added seats even though Southwest, American and United have canceled thousands of flights while their Boeing 737 MAX planes remain grounded.
+The airline group says carriers have added seats even though Southwest, American and United have canceled thousands of flights while their Boeing 737 Max planes remain grounded.

 Transportation Department figures show that travel demand has been strong all year, with fares at or near record lows, after adjusting for inflation.
 The numbers don’t include extra fees.